Tell me and I’ll forget. Show me and I may remember. Involve me and I learn. — Benjamin Franklin

 Curriculum materials are research-based and connected to the Common Core.
 Technology in our classrooms (SMART Boards, iPads and computers) allows for multiple modalities of learning.
 Many curriculum materials are Smart Board adapted to allow for integrated learning experiences for students.

-Students engage in a range of novel studies chosen for their developmental level and comprehension capacities.
+To supplement reading and language arts, students engage in a range of novel studies chosen for their developmental level and comprehension capacities.
 Novels are explored in groups to promote reading and thinking together about the content.
+Many of the individualized lessons also incorporate news articles, biographies and other forms of informational text as they pertain to the content to be taught and the interests of the student.

 The language concept groups centered around children’s literature is unique to Soaring Eagle Academy’s literature curriculum.
 Taking the literacy recommendations from the Common Core, books are chosen to support a student’s exposure to a range of books and their language development.
 Each month, a book is explored with students.
 The books are adapted to teach at the level of the student.
 Concepts are experienced over the course of an entire week.
 For example, if the concept is “melt”, students will experience melt each day in a variety of contexts over the course of an entire week.
 Early learners will experience the concept in tangible and sensory based ways.
 Later learners will learn about concepts while problem solving, making inferences, predicting and critically thinking.
 Literacy projects are designed to integrate all developmental capacities.
 The monthly concept group is based on developmental language theory that seeks to promote deep comprehension of concepts and words that children are exposed to throughout their day.
 We understand that children with challenges are less likely to make good matches and meaning on a day-to-day basis due to their individual differences.
 Therefore, we spend time making connections daily around a concept for a full week to allow for “deep” meaning and connections to real life experiences.
 The groups are designed to allow for new conceptual learning across different contexts throughout the week to build bigger and more full experiential meaning.
 The group dynamic is an important part of this work.
 We want children to experience the concepts with their peers, to be able to watch and observe others enacting and experiencing the concept and to interact with multiple partners through this experience.
 If a student already understands the concept, they may be a model to others, which is just as important.
 Students may understand the concept in one context but not in many.
 In addition, they may “look” as if they understand the concept because they have great comprehension strategies that appear to us, as adults, that they understand.
 To understand through linguistic means, the child needs many experiences, many matches and many opportunities to explore and act on in their world to make a deeper meaning and a truer connection.

 Soaring Eagle’s math curriculum utilizes the ORIGO Stepping Stones Mathematics program.
 ORIGO is a developmentally appropriate math program for K-5th grade and is common core aligned to support all state standards.
 It was derived from research that points to developmental models of how children learn math in the most effective and efficient ways and designed to engage students in their learning, while helping them to develop a deeper conceptual understanding of mathematics.
 It allows for hands on experiential learning, which is a key learning principle at SEA, while supporting the understanding of the “language of math” that aligns with our developmental language model thinking.
 Whole class, small group, differentiation, investigation and problem solving activities are provided to support thinking and conceptualizing for each unique profile of learning.
 Math is taught for understanding, not memorization, with meaningful learning at the heart of all activities.
-Math curriculum is also supported by the work of the late John Van DeWalle, “Teaching Student Centered Mathematics”, as well as ALEKS computer math program.
+Math curriculum is also supported by the work of the late John Van DeWalle, “Teaching Student Centered Mathematics”, as well as ALEKS computer math program and Simple Solutions Common Core Math all of which extend through the 8th grade level.
+Students learning above the 8th grade level enroll in Prentice Hall Common Core Algebra I. This program offers units around each Big Idea of Algebra (aligned to the Common Core standards) and provides opportunities to visualize, reason and practice the skills through the use of video, interactive learning activities, think and write opportunities, and error analysis and reasoning for strategies.
+Differentiated Remediation Activities and additional instructional support ideas from the Algebra I Companion and Student Book support the introduction of new vocabulary, key concepts, and lesson checks.

-The FOSS Science Program serves as the foundation of Soaring Eagle Academy’s science curriculum.
-FOSS is a research-based science curriculum for grades K-8.
+McGraw Hill INSPIRE Science serves as the foundation of Soaring Eagle Academy’s science curriculum.
+INSPIRE is a research-based science curriculum for grades K-8.
 The program uses a developmental model of how students think and learn as they grow to choose meaningful topics and ways to explore.
-Experiments are meaningful and lead to powerful experiences of inquiry and discovery.
-Soaring Eagle Academy adapts the curriculum to meet the needs of each individual student and their learning profile.
+Content and experiments lead to discovery and application of the scientific method through the Five E’s: Engage, Explore, Explain, Elaborate and Evaluate.

 Social Emotional Learning (SEL)